lixu19941116/ueberauth_coding/README.md

 8. You controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.

-For an example implementation see the [Überauth Example](https://github.com/ueberauth/ueberauth_example) application.
+For an example implementation see the [Überauth Coding Example](https://github.com/lixu19941116/ueberauth_coding_example) application.

 ## Calling